google/go-dap/README.md

-# go-dap: Go implementation of the DAP protocol
+# go-dap: Go implementation of the Debug Adapter Protocol

 For an overview of DAP, see
 https://microsoft.github.io/debug-adapter-protocol/overview